LugaMuga/mattermost-yandex-calendar-plugin/README.md

 - Get a summary for any day you like
 - Setup status 'In meeting' automatically (for server v6.2.0+)

+## Installation
+This plugin cannot be installed on Mattermost Cloud products, as Cloud only allows installing plugins from the marketplace.
+1. Download last [release](https://github.com/LugaMuga/mattermost-yandex-calendar-plugin/releases) or build it from sources
+2. In your Mattermost, go to **System Console** > **Plugin Management** and upload the `.tar.gz` file.
+3. Add calendar bot to your team by [instruction](https://www.ibm.com/docs/en/z-chatops/1.1.0?topic=mattermost-inviting-created-bot-your-team)
+4. Allow any user in Mattermost server write to anyone by DM (**System console** > **Users and teams** > **Enable users to open Direct Message channels with** > **Any user on the Mattermost server**).
+This is fixed in server [v6.7.0](https://github.com/mattermost/mattermost-server/pull/19713)

 ## Build instructions
-There is no built package available for installation, you need to compile the source code.
-This plugin cannot be installed on Mattermost Cloud products, as Cloud only allows installing plugins from the marketplace.
 1. Clone this repo.
 2. Install [Golang](https://golang.org/doc/install), [golangci-lint](https://golangci-lint.run/usage/install/) and Automake.
 3. Go into the cloned directory and run `make`.
 You will need to upload this to your mattermost instance through the system console and provide it a Client secret and Client ID.
 4. When building is finished, the plugin file is available at `dist/com.github.lugamuga.mattermost-yandex-calendar-plugin-VERSION.tar.gz`
-5. In your Mattermost, go to **System Console** > **Plugin Management** and upload the `.tar.gz` file.
-6. Add calendar bot to your team by [instruction](https://www.ibm.com/docs/en/z-chatops/1.1.0?topic=mattermost-inviting-created-bot-your-team)
-7. Allow any user in Mattermost server write to anyone by DM (**System console** > **Users and teams** > **Enable users to open Direct Message channels with** > **Any user on the Mattermost server**).
-This is fixed in server [v6.7.0](https://github.com/mattermost/mattermost-server/pull/19713)

 ## Configure Yandex Calendar
 Please read more [here](docs/readme.md)